lineick/lineick.github.io/_posts/2026-03-12-billionaires.md

 image:
   path: musk.png
 ---

-_Image source: Britta Pedersen-Pool/Getty Images_
+_Banner source: Britta Pedersen-Pool/Getty Images_

 > This post is about billionaires.
 Pretty much every left student I encounter hates them and many claim they should not exist and we should make sure they don't.
 I do not think this is a very reasonable position.
 This post is pretty opinionated and thereby way more attackable than my other posts.
 Please do so, this is just a draft of my current observations, subject to change and drift.
 Yes, it has contrarian motivations too.